• azerbaijan.travel

 Top tips for the South Korea market

 • The Korean trade values punctuality, strong relationships, and clear communication.
-While Korean is the native language, English communication is widely accepted and effective for business, especially in the tourism and trade sectors.
+While Korean is the native language, English communication is accepted and effective for business but the ability to communicate in Korean, even at a basic or business level, is a significant advantage.

-• KakaoTalk is the preferred platform for initial and follow-up communications.
-Face-to-face meetings are still important, particularly during major trade shows like KOTFA (Korea World Travel Fair) and STIF (Seoul Tourism Industry Fair).
+• Face-to-face meetings are important, especially during major trade shows like KOTFA (Korea World Travel Fair) and STIF (Seoul Tourism Industry Fair).
 However, tourism boards are increasingly focusing on independent pop-up events to showcase their destinations and engage with a more targeted audience.
 These events offer a more intimate and personalized way to connect with potential partners and clients.

 • Key market centers to visit include Seoul, the largest hub, as well as other major cities like Busan, Incheon, and Daegu, with secondary cities like Ulsan, Changwon, and Jeonju being important for regional outreach.